Sjhunt93/UWEThesis/Setup/readme.md

 ### title

-Front page of the thesis
+Front page of the thesis.

 ### abstract

-Summary of the thesis comes just after the title page
+Summary of the thesis, this comes just after the title page.

 ### declarations